Epidermolysis Bullosa (EB)

 All new suspected EB referrals should be discussed with the Dermatology Registrar.

-A written referral should then follow through email.
+A written referral should then follow through email with pictures.

 All relevant imaging should be sent electronically via secure email at the time of the referral.